bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Herbrand/">Jacques Herbrand</a>
 : A French mathematician who died young but made contributions to mathematical logic.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Todd/">Olga Taussky-Todd</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Todd/">John Arthur Todd</a>
-: An Austrian born mathematician who worked on algebraic number theory and matrix theory.
+: Graduated from Cambridge and stayed on to do research under Baker.
+After a period at Manchester and Princeton he returned to Cambridge where he spent the rest of his career.
+He worked on invariant theory, group theory and canonical systems.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Landau_Lev/">Lev Landau</a>